Camps and Hospitals

 A German POW Camp in Rostrevor is revealed through scorch marks on the ground in parkland in the Co.
 Down town.
 BBC Newsline tells the forgotten story.

 Brownstown Prisoner of War Camp, Portadown, Co.
 Armagh

 Camp 11a, the Brownstown Prisoner of War Camp, was lost beneath redevelopment of the Brownstown Estate in the 1960s but residents remember German inmates.

 Germans in Ulster

 Gefreiter or Corporal Rudolf Blume served in the German Wehrmacht during the war.
 Born in Roßlau, he was brought to Northern Ireland as a prisoner of war.

 Oberkanonier or Private First Class Wilhelm Dalbeck served in the German Army and was a prisoner of war in Camp 172, Jackson Road, Holywood, Co.
 Down in 1945.

-Unteroffizier Gerhard Geier served in the German Luftwaffe in World War Two.
-On 25th March 1945, at twenty-seven, Gerhard Geier died in hospital in Belfast.
+Unteroffizier Gerhard Geier served in the Luftwaffe in World War Two.
+He died at Campbell College Military Hospital, Belfast, Co.
+Antrim on 25th March 1945.

 Obergefreiter Wilhelm Jungclaus served in the German Navy during the Second World War and was taken prisoner.
 He was born in Germany on 28th June 1903.